ton3s/blockchain-in-js/README.md

 # Blockchain in JS

 Example code that demonstrates the fundamentals of blockchain.
-In particular it shows how funds are sent from wallet to another by generating signed transactions of which are then verified using proof of work consensus protocol.
+In particular it shows how funds are sent from one wallet to another by generating signed transactions which are then verified using proof of work consensus protocol.

 ### Result